pku-dppl/pku-dppl.github.io/README.md

-# PL
+# DPPL
-For the PL class in Peking University in 2022
+For the DPPL class in Peking University